Don James (American football): Washington

 In early November 1992, it was revealed that several Huskies players had received improper benefits.
 Among them, starting quarterback Billy Joe Hobert had received a series of loans totaling $50,000 made by a friend's father-in-law.
 At the time, the defending national champion Huskies were undefeated (8–0), ranked first in the AP poll, and second in the coaches' poll.
 While it was later determined the loan was neither an NCAA violation nor an institutional violation, this was the first in a series of reports by The Seattle Times and Los Angeles Times that initiated Pacific-10 Conference and NCAA investigations.
 These led to charges that Washington exhibited "lack of institutional control" over its handling of recruiting funds for on-campus visits and a Los Angeles booster summer jobs program.
 The Huskies received sanctions from both the NCAA and Pacific-10 Conference.

 Though notably James and the coaching staff were not specifically cited as having broken any rules, James resigned from his head coaching position on August 22, 1993, in protest of what were considered unfair sanctions against his team for minor, unsubstantiated, or fabricated infractions.
 Though university president William Gerberding and athletic director Barbara Hedges had presented James the final list of penalties that all Pac-10 parties had agreed best for the football program and athletics, Gerberding argued in favor of altering the penalties against the program from a two-year TV revenue ban and one-year bowl ban, to a one-year TV revenue ban and two-year bowl ban.

 In a 2019 interview with The Athletic, it was cited by his wife that his resignation from head coaching probably saved his life.

-Family and later years
+Personal life

 James married his high school sweetheart, Carol Hoobler, a Massillon native who followed James to Miami where she became a cheerleader.
 They were married in August 1952 and had three children: Jeff, Jill, and Jeni.

-On October 10, 2004 the coach raised the Seattle Seahawks 12 flag before a game at Quest Field vs. the St. Louis Rams.
+On October 10, 2004, James raised the Seattle Seahawks 12 flag before a game at Quest Field vs. the St. Louis Rams.

+Death

+James died of pancreatic cancer at his Kirkland residence in 2013 at age 80.